leesadie/leesadie/README.md

 <br />

-I am a student at the University of British Columbia studying cognitive science and data science.
-My experience and interests are within safe applications of data and emerging technology.
+Student at the University of British Columbia studying cognitive science and data science.
+Experience and interests in building and evaluating applications of data and emerging technology